Diversity & Inclusion

 Office of Inclusion and Student Engagement

-The Graduate School’s Recruitment Office is committed to promoting graduate study at Cornell.
-Our staff serves as the liaison to all prospective students, especially those from diverse backgrounds and populations traditionally underrepresented in graduate education.
-Please use the links below to learn more about what the Recruitment Office and our personnel have to offer you.
+The Graduate School’s Office of Access and Recruitment is committed to promoting graduate study at Cornell.
+Our staff serves as the liaison to all prospective students, especially those from backgrounds historically excluded from and underrepresented in the academy.
+Please use the links below to learn more about what the Office of Access and Recruitment and our personnel have to offer you.

 Funding and Resources

 Cornell University provides access to a wide range of internal and external resources to help students reach their academic, professional, and personal goals.